Severson-Group/AMDS/Motherboard/docs/Motherboard_REVC.md

 # Motherboard REVC

 The sensor motherboard is used as an interface between sensor daughter cards and AMDC.
 This board can connect up to eight daughter cards, it has slots where daughter cards can be plugged in.
-This board has STM32F7 MCU which communicates with AMDC and daughter cards.
-Standard SPI signals is used to interface with the daughter cards.
+This board has STM32F7 MCU which communicates with the AMDC and the daughter cards.
+Standard SPI signals are used to interface with the daughter cards.
 High speed differential IO is used to transmit sensor data to the AMDC.
-IsoSPI communication can be used by AMDC to send commands to the motherboard MCU.
+IsoSPI communication interface can be used by the AMDC to send commands to the motherboard MCU.

 ## Relevant Versions of AMDC Hardware